convox/praxis-docs/content/walkthroughs/local.md

 While `cx deploy` is an easy way to deploy changes, the build, configure and promote steps are possible with the CLI so you can customize your workflow.

 First make another change.
 Open `content/_index.md` and replace the "Hello, this is a change!" text with "Hey, this is another change.".
+After your edit the file will should look like:

+    +++
+    title = "Welcome to Convox"
+    class = "home"
+    +++

+    # Welcome

+    Hey, this is another change!

 Next, create a build but not deploy it: